rmdocherty/CPL-Imager/docs/manual.md

 Pressing the "Calibrate" button will open a sub-menu with a variety of useful calibration options:
 - RPS correction: remove any samples in the beam path and set up your source to be a Reference Polarization State i.e a state with a 50:50 mix of LCPL and RCPL and where each intensity reading is just barely saturated.
 Then enter '1' in both forms and press submit then a correction mask will be generated which adjusts any spots that aren't of value 1.
 This correction then persists, so will apply when imaging a sample.
 This is intended to correct errors in the setup like optical abberations.
 - Spatial calibration: click two points on the screen separated by some reference distance, then enter the reference distance in mm into the popup and press 'Finish'.
 Then the spatial based overlays like ticks, axes and gridlines will automatically adjust to the new scale when toggled on in the 'Overlays' menu.
 - Reset ROI: reset camera ROI back to a wide view (1024x1024).
 Useful for calibrating the ROI later.
-Note that after any ROI adjustments the program must be restarted for these to take effect.
 - Calibrate ROI: click a point on the screen to act as the top-left corner of the ROI, then a rectangle will appear at the current cursor position showing a bounding box.
 Click a second point to define the other corner and finish the calbiration.
 - Intensity calibration: a popup will appear telling you the percentage of non-zero pixels in the LCPL or RCPL data that are 1 or above (i.e are saturated).
 When taking measurements it is preferable to have 0% saturation with as high an intensity as possible; you want to be just below the threshold of saturation.
 - Set threshold: set a threshold intensity value below which any readings will be set to 0.
 Useful if there's weak stray light.
 Would recommend using this for calibration or visualising moreso than taking data as any masked data won't be recorded, causing you to miss possible real signals.
+Setting a threshold will also cause the colorbars on the right to be reloaded.

 ## Overlays:
 These overlays appear over the data panes when toggled on in the menu (and are not saved to the photos):